Emissions Standards for Boilers and Process Heaters and Commercial / Industrial Solid Waste Incinerators

 - Deadline for submitting the notification of compliance status (NOCS) for tune-ups is now July 19, 2014.

-- Electronic NOCS reports will be required using the Compliance and Emissions Data Reporting Interface (CEDRI).
+- Electronic NOCS reports are now required using the Compliance and Emissions Data Reporting Interface (CEDRI).
 See more information about electronic reporting below and in the Example Forms box on the right.

 - Existing dual-fuel fired units that fuel switch from gas to coal, biomass or oil remain existing sources if they were designed to accommodate the alternate fuel.